-- One of the most important things is to install dimmers, it is an inexpensive way to adjust the level of light in a home theater.
+One of the most important things is to install dimmers – they are an inexpensive way to adjust the level of light in a home theater.